opis/docs/json-schema/2.x/slots.md

 This keyword injects new slots into the current execution context, and can only be used next to [`$ref` keyword](references.html#ref).
-The value of this keyword must be an object, the property names represents slot names, and the values must be valid json schemas.
+The value of this keyword must be an object, the property names represents slot names, and the values must be valid JSON schemas.

 ```json
 {